-The first year of the course is structured to introduce students to each other, to the resources of the school and to the staff involved in teaching and running the Ruskin.
+The first year of the course is structured to introduce students to one another, to the resources of the school and to the staff involved in teaching and running the Ruskin.
 Students will familiarise themselves with their fellow students’ work, take part in group criticism and engage in intensive dialogue with tutors and visiting artists.

 The intimate working environment of the school, arranged in two buildings, allows art history, theory and criticism to be treated as integral to the development of studio work.
-The Ruskin also enjoys a strong and constructive relationship with Modern Art Oxford (an exciting and influential contemporary art space) and students have full access to the many exceptional University libraries and museums, including the Ashmolean.
+The Ruskin also enjoys a strong and constructive relationship with Modern Art Oxford (an exciting and influential contemporary art space) and students have full access to the many exceptional University libraries and museums, including the Ashmolean and the Sackler Library.

-Holly Muir, 2016 BFA graduate, says: ‘Unlike most other art courses in the UK, the Ruskin does not require you to specialise in any particular medium.
-The freedom of this approach really appealed to me as I wanted the chance to determine how my work developed without an academic structure.
-As someone who loves reading and writing, the interesting blend of academic and practical that this course offers was perfect for me.’
+“Unlike ... other art courses in the UK, the Ruskin does not require you to specialise in any particular medium.
+[And] the interesting blend of academic and practical that this course offers was perfect for me.”

 A typical week

-Most students’ weeks will typically consist of several, or all, of the following: a history and theory lecture and seminar, a group critique of student art work, a one-to-one studio-based tutorial focusing on the individual student’s art work, a skills-based workshop, and a talk by a visiting artist or lecturer.
-Students spend much of their time working in their own studio spaces, where they are supported by specialists in the art-making tools, concepts, ideas and associated techniques available at the Ruskin.
+Most students’ weeks will typically consist of several, or all, of the following: a one-to-one studio-based tutorial focusing on the individual student’s art work, a group critique of student art work, a skills-based workshop, a history and theory lecture and seminar, and a talk by a visiting speaker.
+You will spend much of your time working in your own studio spaces, where you will be supported by specialists in the art-making techniques available at the Ruskin.

-Most tutorials, classes, and lectures are delivered by staff who are tutors in their subject.
+Tutorials are usually 1:1 with a tutor.
+Typically there are 10-20 students in a group critique (in which 4 students present their work, and discussion is guided by two tutors).
+There are usually no more than 12 students in any workshop or seminar and around 30-40 for lectures and visiting speakers’ talks.
+Most teaching is delivered by staff who are dedicated tutors in their subject.
 Many are leading artists and writers with years of experience in teaching and research.
 Some teaching may be delivered by postgraduate students who are studying at doctorate level.

 To find out more about how our teaching year is structured, visit our Academic Year page.

-Students develop their studio work in discussion with the school’s lecturers, tutors and visiting staff.
+Students develop their studio work in discussion with the school’s faculty, tutors and visiting staff.
 They are allocated a tutor at the outset, who monitors progress, sets targets and directs them in their studies.
 Work is regularly presented and discussed at group critiques involving staff and students from across the school.
 Alongside this, workshops and projects designed to introduce a range of techniques and approaches are offered throughout the year.
-In addition, students attend taught practical classes in drawing and human anatomy as well as lectures, seminars and tutorials in art history.
+In addition, students attend taught practical classes in human anatomy as well as lectures, seminars and tutorials in the history and theory of visual culture.
 Experimentation is highly encouraged.

-A final exhibition and a supporting portfolio of work made during the second and third years
+An extended essay; a portfolio of work made during the second and third years and an accompanying exhibition

 Visit the Fine Art website for more information.